evkx/evkx.github.io/content/models/mercedes/eqs/EQS_53_4MATICplus/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 120kWh and a net capacity of 107,8kWh, meaning you have a 12,2kWh buffer for protection.
 (10,2%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 570 to 513 km (354-319 mi).
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 18,9kWh/100km for the basic version and 21,0kWh/100km for the top trim version for the WLTP standard test.
+For more details about the range see real world data and our full range listing in our [range and consumption](rangeandconsumption/) page for this model.

 The maximum DC charging speed is 210kW.
 A full charge from 0 - 100% would take 82 minutes, while a more common scenario of 10-80% would take 30 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 57% resulting in an actual charge speed including time loss on 142kW.
 Each charge session would take 26 minutes and 34 seconds.